 Mainly comedonal (Whiteheads and blackheads) Acne

-This form of Acne is very common in pre-teenage or early teenage years.
-Treatment at this stage may prevent further development of the Acne: topical tretinoin or adaptalene used once daily at night.
-We prefer to use retinoids at night as they can photosensitize the skin and therefore are best washed off in the morning before going into sunshine.
-Topical retinoids are effective against whiteheads and blackheads and may also bene?t patients with increased pigmentation.
-Salicylic acid up 2% in numerous formulations may be used as an anticomedone treatment and mild anti-inflammatory agent.
-Azelaic acid formulations can also be effective
+This form of acne is very common in pre-teenage or early teenage years.
+Treatment at this stage may prevent further development of the acne: topical tretinoin or adaptalene used once daily at night.
+We prefer to use retinoids at night as they can photosensitize the skin, making it more sensitive to the sun and therefore are best washed off in the morning before going into sunshine.
+Topical retinoids are effective against whiteheads and blackheads and may also benefit patients with increased pigmentation.
+Salicylic acid up to 2% in numerous formulations may be used as an anticomedone treatment and mild anti-inflammatory agent.
+Azelaic acid formulations can also be effective.